kubernetes/website/content/en/blog/_posts/2021-04-14-local-storage-features-go-beta.md

 [TopoLVM](https://github.com/cybozu-go/topolvm) for traditional disks and [PMEM-CSI](https://intel.github.io/pmem-csi/latest/README.html)
 for [persistent memory](https://pmem.io/).
-They work and are ready for usage today also on older Kubernetes release, but making that possible was not trivial.
+They work and are ready for usage today also on older Kubernetes releases, but making that possible was not trivial.

 ### Central component required